evidence-dev/evidence/sites/docs/pages/components/custom-echarts.md

 ## How to Build the Configuration

-To create a JavaScript object in an Evidence markdown page, you need to add a `<script>` tag.
+To create a JavaScript object in an Evidence markdown page, you need to add a `&lt;script&gt;` tag.
 Any objects or variables you create in that script tag are then accessible by the rest of your page using curly braces.
 For example, if you create a variable named `myVar`, you can show the contents of that variable in your markdown using `{myVar}`.

 ## Examples